sashwatgupta/Architectural-Alchemists/intent/reference-architecture.md

 5. Build all reportable data sets in Amazon S3 and this can be shared using Lakeformation.

 # Deployment architecture
-- All the services are deployed on three availability zones.
+- All the services are deployed on three availability zones in the same region.
-- Pilot light for DR will be used across multiple regions
+- [Pilot light](/ADR/dr-strategy.md) for DR will be used across multiple regions
 - Separate accounts will be used for different business units